- About Coverfox

 Most of us are well versed with the abbreviation TDS, but not many know what it literally means?
 TDS is Tax deducted at source and was introduced by the Income Tax department, with an aim to collect tax from the very source of income.
 Which means a person (deductor) who is liable to make payment of specified nature to any other person (deductee) shall deduct tax at source and remit the same into the account of the Central Government.

 TDS is a method of collecting Income Tax in India as per the provisions of the Income Tax Act of 1961.
-It is managed by the Central Board for Direct Taxes (CBDT) and is part of the Department of Revenue managed by Indian Revenue Service (IRS).
+The Central Board for Direct Taxes (CBDT) is responsible for managing it .
 TDS is applicable on salary, commission, brokerage, royalty payments, contract payments, interest earned on several financial investments, earnings from lotteries, rent income and professional fees etc. Apart from that, TDS is collected in order to keep the revenue source stable for the govt. throughout the year which prevents people from evading taxes.

 Paying a huge amount of tax at one go is not a feasible option for everyone, therefore TDS enables you to pay your tax on your income as and when you earn it.
 However, if you feel that TDS deduction is an unnecessary burden on the salaried people then you may be wrong, as it has a set of advantages.